Mikhail22/drag-scroll--autohotkey/README.md

 Press and hold the right mouse button to scroll - faster movement will scroll more.
 The script will block the Rbutton system-wide.
 To invoke the context menu - just use Shift-RightClick or Ctrl-RightClick.
 Right mouse button is chosen for best ergonomics, but this can be changed in the main script file.

 Some setup variables are available, see "Settings" section directly in the source code (mouse-scroll-v02.ahk).
+Simply edit the variable in the source code and restart it.

 To set the scroll speed, edit the line:
 > k := 0.6